-Stamping your pilgrim passport
+1. Stamping your pilgrim passport

-A sip of Rioja
+2. A sip of Rioja

-A memento at Cruz de Ferro
+3. A memento at Cruz de Ferro

 Cruz de Ferro, the Iron Cross, is often mentioned by pilgrims as one of those special places on the Camino.
-Most pilgrims take a few minutes to pause at this humble monument, deposit a memento on the mountain of pebbles left by other pilgrims or simply reflect on the journey and think about our loved ones.
+Most pilgrims take a few minutes to pause at this humble monument, deposit a memento on the mountain of pebbles left by other pilgrims or simply reflect on the journey and think about their loved ones.

 The stream at Lavacolla, just outside Santiago, used to be the spot where pilgrims washed and got ready to enter Santiago de Compostela and its cathedral.
 This is probably one of the oldest Camino rituals we know of.

-Pilgrim Mass takes place every day at noon in Santiago de Compostela cathedral.
+Pilgrim’s Mass takes place every day at noon in Santiago de Compostela cathedral.
 It is a very special moment for most pilgrims, having finally reached their destination after a long journey.
-If you are lucky, you might see the impressive ‘botafumeiro‘ censer in action.
+If you are lucky, you might see the impressive ‘botafumeiro‘ in action.
 Another tradition at the Cathedral is hugging St James.

-However, another Camino ritual that is highly recommended and eco friendly is going for a swim in Fisterra’s Langosteira beach.
+Although most pilgrims finish their Camino in Santiago de Compostela, thousands each year continue to Fisterra, by the Atlantic Ocean, considered the very last stop of the Camino de Santiago.
+A Camino ritual that is highly recommended and eco-friendly is going for a swim in Fisterra’s Langosteira beach.
 Watching the sunset over the Atlantic has also become a Camino ritual.
 You have reached the very end of the Camino!